chromeos/chromeos.dev/pages/en/linux/linux-on-chromeos-faq.md

 ## Can I run a VM inside the VM?

-Currently, no, nested [KVM](https://www.linux-kvm.org/) is not supported.
-You could run qemu-system to emulate the hardware and boot whatever OS you want inside of that.
+Nested virtualization is supported on [some Chrome OS devices](/{{locale.code}}/android-environment#supported-devices-for-the-android-emulator) to allow for Android Emulator support.
+Additionally, you could run qemu-system to emulate the hardware and boot whatever OS you want inside of that.
 Unfortunately, it‘ll be quite slow as [QEMU](https://www.qemu.org/) won’t be able to utilize [KVM](https://www.linux-kvm.org/) for hardware acceleration.

 ## Can I run a Docker container or other container inside Chrome OS’s Linux container?